 Talk About Goals

 Be overt about what you want your trip to be like.
 Are you driven to climb the peak?
-Will you be content if weather turns your trip from a summit push to a high-alpine trekking circuit?
+Will you be content if the weather turns your trip from a summit push to a high-alpine trekking circuit?
 Do people want to do long miles, and are they willing to train for it beforehand?
 When you have this conversation, some people will drop out.
 It might feel like your trip is falling apart, but this is actually a good thing.
-It’s better to have this happen now then later in the game.
+It’s better to have this happen now than later in the game.

 Identify the Crux

 Most trips have some sort of crux move: a high-elevation a pass to get over before the weather turns or a big rapid.
 Others have logistical cruxes—how to get kayaks to a remote set of islands, or how to arrange a food drop and what to do if the weather prevents small aircraft from flying.
 Then plan the rest of your trip around that crux.

 Beyond the crux, decide how much of the itinerary should be planned and nailed down in advance.
 Some will depend on the destination—permits, outfitter reservations, etc. In some places, great deals are available when you simply go there and take advantage of unreserved spots on transport and travel at the last minute—but you’ll need to be flexible if this doesn’t happen.
 Every group lives on a spectrum between planning everything and making it up as they go.
 Decide where on that spectrum you want to be.